Powerlearnproject/se-day1-assignment-shedrack-okunda/README.md

 #Part 2: Introduction to AI and Prompt Engineering

-Define prompt engineering and discuss its importance in interacting with AI models.
+## 1. Define prompt engineering and discuss its importance in interacting with AI models.

-  is the practice of designing and refining inputs for AI models to elicit specific, high-quality responses.
+  **Prompt Engineering** is the practice of designing and refining inputs for AI models to elicit specific, high-quality responses.
   Its importance lies in enhancing the effectiveness of interactions with AI, ensuring that users receive relevant and accurate outputs tailored to their needs.
 ##

-Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
+## 2. Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.

 **Vague Prompt:** "Tell me about the weather."
 **Improved Prompt:** "Provide a detailed weather forecast for New York City for the next three days, including temperature, precipitation, and wind conditions."